RESTful API

 Third-party clients may also be registered with us and then use our OAuth2 provider at <https://login.nextstrain.org> in order to obtain tokens for a user.

-Media typesļƒ
+Media types

 Several Nextstrain-specific media types are used to identify the different data files (or ā€œrepresentationsā€) that make up a conceptual Nextstrain dataset or narrative.
+General-purpose media types, e.g. for JSON, images, and Markdown, are also used where applicable.

 When making a GET or HEAD request, use these types in the Accept request header to indicate the desired representation.
 Responses will use the Content-Type response header to identity the representation they contain.